calidion/aex/README.md

 scope.outter.a = 120;
 ```

-## all these buildin attribute are readonly
+## all these build-in attribute are readonly

 ```ts
 // scope.outter = {};  // Wrong operation!